matus42/TicTacToe/README.md

 13. Search for the GitHub repository name in the search bar.
 14. Click on "connect" to link the repository to Heroku.
 15. Scroll down and click on "Deploy Branch".
-16. Once the app is deployed, Heroku will notify you and provide a button to view the app.
+16. Once the app is deployed, Heroku will notify the user and provide a button to view the app.

 * If you wish to rebuild the deployed app automatically every time you push to GitHub, you may click on "Enable Automatic Deploys".